Home

 The museum is now being designed.
 Here is a video of one version of the layout and features: (Click on the image to start the video)

-The model railroad layouts will be HO Scale (1:87), where a person on the layout would be around 3/4 inch tall.
+The model railroad layout at the bench level will be HO Scale (1:87), where a person on the layout would be around 3/4 inch tall.
+The Mezzanine double shelf layout at the 7 ft. level is O Scale (1:48).
 Train layouts can be very realistic, as shown in this video by Wolfeboro resident Russ Schundler of his Rainy Day Railroad.

 Freight House